 - Strong, diverse letters of recommendation

-- Stands out by showcasing their particular interests, skills, experiences, etc.
+- Stands out by showcasing their particular interests, skills, and experiences

-- Sign up for the pre-health mailing list, and attend health professions workshops and events.
+- Stay informed.
+Sign up for the pre-health mailing list, and attend health professions workshops and events.

-- Understand what courses are required, and have a plan for fulfilling them in a timely manner.
+- Fulfill prerequisites.
+Understand what prerequisite courses are required, and have a plan for fulfilling them in a timely manner.

 - Get experience in the field you hope to enter.
-This is important.
-Really important.
 Connect with patients and practitioners.

 - Do a research project.
-It doesn’t have to be in a medical field, or even science.
+It doesn’t have to be in the medical field, or even science.
 Independent research demonstrates your problem-solving and analysis skills.

 - Become a leader on campus.
 Be open to things you have not previously considered.

-- Find your passion and stand out by pursuing it.
-This looks different for everyone but may be through honors work, study abroad, summer study, internships, community service, leadership, athletics, campus involvement – wherever your strengths and interests lie.
+- Find your passion.
+You might pursue a passion through honors work, study abroad, summer study, internships, community service, leadership, athletics, or campus involvement – wherever your strengths and interests lie.

-- Take a deep breath.
-Take your time.
+- Take your time.
 Preparing for professional school is a marathon, not a sprint.

 - Ask for help from many sources, and meet with a pre-health advisor early and regularly.

-- International students face a special set of challenges in gaining entrance to U.S. professional school.
-If you are an international student, contact the pre-health office to discuss options.
+- International students and DACA students face a special set of challenges in gaining entrance to U.S. professional school.
+If one of these designations applies to you, contact the pre-health office to discuss options.